Cyphershadow24ar/Leet-Code/README.md

 34. (840) Magic Squares In Grid
 35. (865) Smallest Subtree With all the Deepest Nodes
 36. (869) Reordered Power of 2
-37. (904) Fruit Into Baskets
-38. (944) Delete Columns to Make Sorted
-39. (955) Delete Columns to Make Sorted II
-40. (960) Delete Columns to Make Sorted III
-41. (961) N-Repeated Element in Size 2N Array
-42. (966) Vowel Spellchecker
-43. (1015) Smallest Integer Divisible by K
-44. (1018) Binary Prefix Divisible By 5
-45. (1161) Maximum level Sum of BInary Tree
-46. (1233) Remove Sub-Folders from the Filesystem
-47. (1262) Greatest Sum Divisible by Three
-48. (1266) Minimum Time Visiting All Points
-49. (1277) Count Square Submatrices with All Ones
-50. (1290) Convert Binary Number in a Linked List to Integer
-51. (1304) Find N Unique Integers Sum up to Zero
-52. (1317) Convert Integer to the Sum of Two No-Zero Integers
-53. (1323) Maximum 69 Number
-54. (1339) Maximum Product of Splitted Binary Tree
-55. (1351) Count Negative Numbers in a Sorted Matrix
-56. (1353) Maximum Number of Events That Can Be Attended
-57. (1390) Four Divisors
-58. (1394) Find Lucky Integer in an Array
-59. (1411) Number of Ways to Paint N × 3 Grid
-60. (1458) Max Dot Product of Two Subsequences
-61. (1488) Avoid Flood in the City
-62. (1493) Longest Subarray of 1's After Deleting One Element
-63. (1504) Count Submatrices With All Ones
-64. (1518) Water Bottles
-65. (1523) Count Odd Numbers in an Interval Range
-66. (1526) Minimum Number of Increments on Subarrays to Form a Target Array
-67. (1572) Matrix Diagonal Sum
-68. (1578) Minimum Time to Make Rope Colorful
-69. (1590) Make Sum Divisible by P
-70. (1611) Minimum ONe bit Operations to Make intergers Zero
-71. (1625) Lexicographically Smallest String After Applying Operations
-72. (1695) Maximum Erasure Value
-73. (1717) Maximum Score From Removing Substrings
-74. (1733) Minimum Number of People to Teach
-75. (1751) Maximum Number of Events That Can Be Attended II
+37. (876) Middle of the Linked List
+38. (904) Fruit Into Baskets
+39. (944) Delete Columns to Make Sorted
+40. (955) Delete Columns to Make Sorted II
+41. (960) Delete Columns to Make Sorted III
+42. (961) N-Repeated Element in Size 2N Array
+43. (966) Vowel Spellchecker
+44. (1015) Smallest Integer Divisible by K
+45. (1018) Binary Prefix Divisible By 5
+46. (1161) Maximum level Sum of BInary Tree
+47. (1233) Remove Sub-Folders from the Filesystem
+48. (1262) Greatest Sum Divisible by Three
+49. (1266) Minimum Time Visiting All Points
+50. (1277) Count Square Submatrices with All Ones
+51. (1290) Convert Binary Number in a Linked List to Integer
+52. (1304) Find N Unique Integers Sum up to Zero
+53. (1317) Convert Integer to the Sum of Two No-Zero Integers
+54. (1323) Maximum 69 Number
+55. (1339) Maximum Product of Splitted Binary Tree
+56. (1351) Count Negative Numbers in a Sorted Matrix
+57. (1353) Maximum Number of Events That Can Be Attended
+58. (1390) Four Divisors
+59. (1394) Find Lucky Integer in an Array
+60. (1411) Number of Ways to Paint N × 3 Grid
+61. (1458) Max Dot Product of Two Subsequences
+62. (1488) Avoid Flood in the City
+63. (1493) Longest Subarray of 1's After Deleting One Element
+64. (1504) Count Submatrices With All Ones
+65. (1518) Water Bottles
+66. (1523) Count Odd Numbers in an Interval Range
+67. (1526) Minimum Number of Increments on Subarrays to Form a Target Array
+68. (1572) Matrix Diagonal Sum
+69. (1578) Minimum Time to Make Rope Colorful
+70. (1590) Make Sum Divisible by P
+71. (1611) Minimum ONe bit Operations to Make intergers Zero
+72. (1625) Lexicographically Smallest String After Applying Operations
+73. (1695) Maximum Erasure Value
+74. (1717) Maximum Score From Removing Substrings
+75. (1733) Minimum Number of People to Teach
+76. (1751) Maximum Number of Events That Can Be Attended II
 76. (1792) Maximum Average Pass Ratio
 75. (1865) Finding Pairs With a Certain Sum
 76. (1900) The Earliest and Latest Rounds Where Players Compete